thekeith/google-seo-allintitle-scraper/README.md

 5. Make individual new keywords or add them via the 'add multiple keywords' option (line separated)
 6. Run '$ rake scraper:get_all'
 7. Profit!

+### Heroku

+1. Git clone to a local repository
+2. '$ heroku create [your app name here]'
+3. '$ git push heroku master'
+4. '$ heroku run rake db:migrate'
+5. '$ heroku config:set USERNAME=[a username you want]'
+6. '$ heroku config:set PASSWORD=[a password you want]'
+7. Open the app at your-app-name.herokuapp.com and log in.
+8. Navigate to your-app-name.herokuapp.com/keyword_sets/new and add your desired keywords (line separated)
+9. '$ heroku addons:add scheduler:standard'
+10. '$ heroku addons:open scheduler'
+11. In the scheduler view, schedule a task for every day with the command 'rake scraper:get_all'
+12. Wait about 5 minutes or so and the task will automatically run.
+You can also manually fire it with '$ heroku run rake scraper:get_all'

 You can view the results in your browser and also can click the excel output method to get all the results in an easily pastable format.